Gray Davis: Life after politics

-Public image
+Public image and political views

 Davis's moderate record made it difficult for him to appeal to the core constituency of the Democratic Party.
 During the recall, Davis failed to gain the full support he needed from his more liberal Democratic base.
 He had a reputation of being beholden to supporters yet unable to satisfy them.
 Davis's leadership and compromise-building skills have also been questioned.
 He was also hurt by redistricting in 2000 that made most districts safe for the incumbent party, limiting some legislators' need and willingness to compromise.

 When Davis was inaugurated as governor of California, he said, "I'm a governor, not a judge".
 Davis vowed to uphold all of the laws of the state, even the ones with which he personally disagreed.
 Davis defended Proposition 187 initially, but when it was declared unconstitutional by the Ninth Circuit Court of Appeals, he did not appeal the decision.

 Davis's personality was often described as aloof and his political style cautious and calculated instead of charismatic.
 His personality forced him to depend more on political skills, such as fundraising, to win elections.
 Davis's tendency to micromanage his administration made it difficult for people to present opposing views and even drove some out of service.

 As Davis left office in 2003, the San Francisco Chronicle published an editorial discussing his legacy.
 The newspaper claimed that he lacked vision, allowed the legislature and its policies to define his tenure and had a "robotic governing style" that focused on fundraising instead of personal relationships.
 The Chronicle commented that Davis was often on the right side of the issues but that being on the right side of the issues alienated the electorate.
 Davis lacked charisma and seemed to be more passionate about winning campaigns than governing.
 Davis never showed emotion to the voters.
 He spent much of his campaign time talking about his accomplishments instead of providing voters with a vision.